DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

 {{ appUserNeed({
   description: "As a provider
-I need to be able to move candidates from one course in my network of organisations to another So that I can ensure that promising candidates aren’t lost and are provided with the best chance of being made an offer" }) }}
+I need to be able to move candidates from one course in my network of organisations to another So that I can ensure that promising candidates are not lost and are provided with the best chance of being made an offer" }) }}

 ##### Supporting needs